Alexandros-Eu/food-orders-app/README.md

 ├── package.json
 └── README.md
 ```
 ## How It Works

-### State Management
+### State Management (AppContext.jsx)

-The application's state is managed primarily through React's Context API, which provides a clean way to pass data through the component tree without prop-drilling.
+The application's state is managed using React's Context API (`AppContext.jsx`), which provides a way to pass data through the component tree without having to pass props down manually at every level.
+This approach simplifies state management for the shopping cart and related data.

--   **`CartContextProvider`**: This provider uses a `useReducer` hook to manage the complex state of the shopping cart.
-It exposes functions to add, remove, and clear items, which can be accessed by any component wrapped within it.

--   **`UserProgressContextProvider`**: A simpler context that manages the user's current step in the ordering process (e.g., `''`, `'cart'`, or `'checkout'`).
-This allows any component to trigger a change in the UI flow, such as opening the cart modal from the header.
+Key aspects of state management include:

+-   **Cart Items (`cartItems`):** Manages the list of items added to the cart, including details like name, price, and quantity.
+-   **Cart Counter (`cartCounter`):** Keeps track of the total number of items in the cart.
+-   **Functions for Cart Manipulation:**
+    -   `handleAddMeal`: Adds a new meal to the cart or increases the quantity if it already exists.
+    -   `handleItemRemoval`: Removes an item from the cart or decreases the quantity.
+    -   `handleItemAddition`: Increases the quantity of an item in the cart.
+    -   `clearCart`: Empties the cart and resets the counter.

 ### Data Fetching & Submission

-The custom `useHttp(url, config, initialData)` hook is the cornerstone of communication with the backend.
-It abstracts away the `fetch` API logic and provides a clean, reusable interface for handling asynchronous operations.

--   It manages `isLoading`, `error`, and `data` states internally.
--   The `Meals` component uses it to fetch the list of available meals when it mounts.
--   The `Checkout` component uses it to send a POST request containing the order details and cart items to the backend.
-It also uses the hook's state to provide feedback to the user (e.g., "Sending order data...", "Order created!", or an error message).
+Data fetching and submission are handled within specific components using the `fetch` API.
+For instance, the `Meals` component fetches the list of available meals, and the `Checkout` component submits the order details to the backend.

 ### Component Architecture

--   **`Modal.jsx`**: A reusable modal component built with the `<dialog>` element.
-It's controlled imperatively via `useRef` and `useImperativeHandle` from parent components, making it robust and easy to integrate for different use cases (cart, checkout, success message).
+-   **Modals (Cart.jsx, Checkout.jsx, Success.jsx):** Reusable modal components built using the `<dialog>` element.
+They are controlled imperatively via `useRef` and `useImperativeHandle` within their parent components (`App.jsx`), allowing for flexible integration and control over modal visibility for different use cases (cart management, checkout process, success confirmation).

--   **`App.jsx`**: The root component that brings everything together.
-It wraps the application in the context providers and renders the main components like `Header`, `Meals`, and the modals based on the user's progress state.
+-   **App.jsx:** The root component that orchestrates the entire application.
+It wraps the app with the `AppProvider` to enable global state management and renders key components such as `Header`, `Meals`, and the various modals (`Cart`, `Checkout`, `Success`) based on user interactions and state.